 In his recent work, Dr. Kahn has been developing the concept of a digital object architecture as a key component of the NII.
 This notion is providing a framework for interoperability of heterogeneous information systems and is being used in many applications such as the Digital Object Identifier (DOI).
 He is a co-inventor of Knowbot programs, mobile software agents in the network environment.

-Dr. Kahn is a member of the National Academy of Engineering, a Fellow of the IEEE, a Fellow of AAAI, a Fellow of ACM and a Fellow of the Computer History Museum.
+Dr. Kahn is a member of the National Academy of Engineering and the National Academy of Sciences, a Fellow of the IEEE, a Fellow of AAAI, a Fellow of ACM and a Fellow of the Computer History Museum.
 He is a member of the State Department's Advisory Committee on International Communications and Information Policy.